Todd Hollenbach

-Louis J. Hollenbach, IV, known as Todd Hollenbach (born July 21, 1960), is an American former judge and politician who served as Kentucky State Treasurer.
+Louis J. Hollenbach, IV, known as Todd Hollenbach (born July 21, 1960), is an American former judge and politician who served as the 40th Kentucky State Treasurer.
 A Democrat, he was elected as treasurer in 2007 and re-elected in 2011.
 Because of term limits, Hollenbach was ineligible to run for a third term as treasurer in 2015 and instead won election to a vacant seat on the Jefferson County, Kentucky District Court in 2015.

 Education

 Hollenbach received his Bachelor of Arts from the University of Kentucky at Lexington in 1982 and his Juris Doctor from University of Louisville School of Law in 1985.
 He is a graduate of Trinity High School, an all-male Catholic high school in Louisville, Kentucky.

 Early career

 Hollenbach was an attorney in private practice from 1985 until his 2007 election as Treasurer.
 Hollenbach was also commissioner of the Kentucky Commission on Human Rights from 1999 to 2007.
 He was also a member of the bi-partisan Blue Ribbon Commission investigating the Merit Hiring System.